 Note: You will be required to show a document from school proving that you are registered and started your studies.
 The admission letter will not be sufficient.
 The school will issue a study certificate for you.
 Contact the school’s international student coordinator before visiting the Swedish Tax Agency and ask for the study certificate.

-In order to comply with the guidelines from the Swedish Migration Agency all students will have approximately 20 hours of teacher-lead education per week over the course of their study.
+In order to comply with the guidelines from the Swedish Migration Agency, all students will have approximately 20 hours of teacher-led education per week over the course of their study.
 Exact hours each week may vary in relation to any given course.
-Teacher contact hours can be in the form of lectures, mentoring, assignment reviews, individual counselling, guest lectures, industry contact, seminars, etc.
+Teacher contact hours can be in the form of lectures, mentoring, assignment reviews, individual counseling, guest lectures, industry contact, seminars, etc.

-If you get offered a job during your internship, your internship company will need to initiate the work permit application.
+If you are offered a job during your internship, your internship company will need to initiate the work permit application.
 Please read the information here carefully and introduce your employer to it before the end of your internship.
-As mentioned, you will most probably be required to leave Sweden before the expiration date of your current residence permit.
-Once your work permit has been granted, you will be allowed to come back to Sweden.

 Citizens from EU countries don’t need to have a work permit to stay and work in Sweden.